We don't want anyone to miss out on the fun! Customers with autism and special needs are catered for at Rush trampoline parks...

 Rush has a number of lockers available for valuables.
 These are offered on a first-come, first served basis.
 Your property is left in these lockers entirely at your own risk.

 Yes.
-Everyone who jumps is required to sign a waiver.
+All customers wishing to jump MUST complete a waiver.
 Those under 18 should have their parent or legal guardian sign their waiver.
 Permission by phone or email is not sufficient.
 Where you are not the legal parent or guardian of a child, you must have been granted permission by their parent/guardian to assume responsibility for their child and release of liability agreement on their behalf.

 Rush non-slip socks must be worn by all jumpers for both safety and hygiene reasons.
 Once purchased, they are yours to keep and use again on repeat visits.